 - FREEDOM OF EXPRESSION Nothing in this Agreement shall abridge the right of any duly authorized representative of the Union to present views of the Union on issues which affect the welfare of its members. - ACCESS TO FACILITIES The Union and its representatives shall have the right to use College facilities for meetings on a space-available basis at no charge during the hours the College is open. - U.S. MAIL DELIVERY United States mail on which postage has been paid which is received by the College addressed to a faculty member shall be delivered unopened to the faculty member. - ACCESS TO INFORMATION The College agrees to make available to Union officers and/or its members, information and/or records of the College, if requested and permitted pursuant to the provisions of Florida Statutes. - MEMBERSHIP ROSTER The College will provide the Union with a list of all members of the bargaining unit, their home address, the campus and department for each individual.
-The list will be provided to the Union at the start of the fall and spring terms at no cost to the union. - BOARD PACKETS The College agrees to supply the Union President with a copy of the Board Packet in a timely manner. - OFFICIAL COMMUNICATION The Union may post official notices on designated campus bulletin boards in faculty areas.

-- INTERNAL MAIL The Union may use the College mail and e-mail service, including faculty mail boxes, for official Union communications, so long as the communication is conducted in a responsible manner. - NEW FACULTY ORIENTATION When the College conducts a campus or collegewide new faculty orientation, UFF-FSCJ may, at its discretion, provide an information packet to be distributed with program materials provided that: - the information packet is submitted to the College in advance for approval based upon reasonableness of volume and by an agreed upon deadline date; - the information does not contain political information or solicitation for union membership as prohibited by F.S.
-447.509; and - the copying of the information packet will be done by the Union and will not result in any cost to the College.
+The list will be provided to the Union, upon request during the fall and spring terms at no cost to the union. - BOARD PACKETS The College agrees to supply the Union President with a copy of the Board Packet in a timely manner. - OFFICIAL COMMUNICATION The Union may post official notices on designated campus bulletin boards in faculty areas. - INTERNAL MAIL The Union may use the College mail and e-mail services, including faculty mail boxes, for official Union communications, so long as the communication is conducted in a responsible manner. - NEW FACULTY ORIENTATION When the College conducts a campus or collegewide new faculty orientation, UFF-FSCJ may, at its discretion, provide an information packet to be distributed with program materials provided that: - the information packet is submitted to the College in advance for approval based upon reasonableness of volume and by an agreed upon deadline date; - the information does not contain political information or solicitation for union membership as prohibited by F.S.
+447.509; and - the copying of the information packet will be done by the Union and will not result in any cost to the College. - RE-ASSIGNED TIME FOR UNION PRESIDENT The College will grant the Union President a total of six (6) workload units of re-assigned time for the academic year.
+In consideration for this reassigned time, the Union President will actively engage with the College's administration to further the relationship between the College and the Union in support of the institutional mission.